 Unit of Count

-In the event that the Contracting Party disseminates Information to Non-Professional Subscribers in a continuous automated manner (i.e. continuously automatically updated in Real Time), the applicable Unit of Count for reporting Non-Professional Subscribers in relation to the Non-Professional Fee is each Device.
+In the event that the Contracting Party disseminates Information to Non-Professional Subscribers in a continuous automated manner (i.e., continuously automatically updated in Real Time), the applicable Unit of Count for reporting Non-Professional Subscribers in relation to the Non-Professional Fee is each Device.
 Simultaneous Use on a Device by multiple natural persons is not permitted.

-In the event that the Contracting Party disseminates Information to Non-Professional Subscribers in a non-automated, snapshot manner (i.e. not continuously automatically updated in Real Time), the applicable Unit of Count for reporting the dissemination of Page Views in relation to the Page View Fee is each Page View.
+In the event that the Contracting Party disseminates Information to Non-Professional Subscribers in a non-automated, snapshot manner (i.e., not continuously automatically updated in Real Time), the applicable Unit of Count for reporting the dissemination of Page Views in relation to the Page View Fee is each Page View.

 How to Report